Exponential Change due to Exponential Growth

 Only in recent times, we were able to see the impact of exponential systems in our daily life.
 A good example was the first iPhone.
 It was released in 2007 and was a technological powerhouse in our pockets.
 2014, just 7 years after, the iPhone 6 was released and had 50 times the CPU performance and more than 84x the graphic acceleration power.
 I mention this as within the 7 years on average the iPhone was twice as powerful as the year before.

-But the iPhone is just an example.
-Every Processor, every computer, every System follows the same pace, and each year it is getting faster and faster how technology evolves and gets more powerful.
+But the iPhone is just one example.
+Every processor, every computer, every system follows the same pace, and every year it gets faster and faster as technology develops and becomes more powerful.

-This basic understanding is so important because we are currently in a phase where technology is getting traction in every field of our daily lives.
-Especially when it comes to business impact and available technology.
-We see a first rising number of solutions out there and the exponential growth of many areas in the economy.
-These opportunities and also challenges need to be tackled.
+This basic understanding is so important because we are now in a phase where technology is gaining ground in every area of our daily lives.
+Especially when it comes to business impact and the technology available.
+We are starting to see a proliferation of solutions and exponential growth in many areas of business.
+These opportunities and challenges need to be addressed.

 Exponential growth in business

-When it comes to business and business technologies, then we see the same picture.
-Every year we get hundreds of new technologies we can use for inventing new products, developing new services, optimizing processes, or even interacting with each other.
-This rapid technological change will also impact the way we do business as it is more and more important how we are dealing with this rapid change and this exponential growth of computing power and resources.
-Today also digital transformation is about 95% transformation and only 5% digital as there are so many solutions available that “digital” technologies are becoming a commodity.
+When it comes to business and business technologies, we see the same picture.
+Every year we get hundreds of new technologies that we can use to invent new products, develop new services, optimise processes or even interact with each other.
+This rapid technological change will also affect the way we do business, as it becomes more and more important how we deal with this rapid change and this exponential growth in computing power and resources.
+Even today, digital transformation is about 95% transformation and only 5% digital, as there are so many solutions available that ‘digital’ technologies are becoming commodities.

-For businesses, it is getting more and more challenging to keep up their business model with an “old economy” mindset.
-Rapid changing environments and fast-evolving possibilities also need to be reflected in the culture and in the organization itself.
+Companies are finding it increasingly difficult to maintain their business model with an “old economy” mindset.
+Rapidly changing environments and rapidly evolving opportunities need to be reflected in the culture and organisation itself.

-One good example of a company dealing with this rapid change is Amazon.
-While constantly changing their core business model and adapting to new technologies, they can innovate in different areas when they see a demand for this.
-The fast adoption and rapid implementation are some key success factors of Amazon for most of their business units.
+A good example of a company dealing with this rapid change is Amazon.
+While they are constantly changing their core business model and adapting to new technologies, they are able to innovate in different areas when they see a demand for it.
+Rapid adoption and implementation are some of Amazon’s key success factors for most of its businesses.
 They see a problem and try to use the latest technology to improve the experience.
-A very well-known innovation was the supermarket with a self-checkout system.
+A very well-known innovation was the self-checkout supermarket.

 Scalability is (often) key for future success

-When we are looking at Amazon as an example, we also see that they were able to use technology to scale their business model.
+If we look at Amazon as an example, we also see that they have been able to scale their business model with the help of technology.
 This so-called scalability is a very important aspect of digital business models.
-Basically, it means that you can generate more output per unit the more you sell.
-E.g. as a consultant, you can generate 1 billed hour per 1 hour invested, this is a non-scaling business model.
-On the contrary, a scaling business model would be an app.
-You program it once and afterward, you don’t have to invest more hours, but you get the revenues coming in.
-The input for maintenance and development are not growing proportional to your revenues you might get for this app as the app can have an unlimited number of users with potentially unlimited income while your costs can stay the same no matter how many people download and use your app.
+Basically, it means that the more you sell, the more you can deliver per unit.
+If, for example, as a consultant you charge one hour for every hour invested, this is a non-scalable business model.
+A scalable business model, on the other hand, would be an app.
+You programme it once and then don’t have to invest any more hours, but you get the revenue.
+The effort for maintenance and development does not grow proportionally to the revenue you generate with the app, because the app can have an unlimited number of users who potentially generate unlimited revenue, while your costs remain the same no matter how many people download and use your app.

 Examples